kxtsn/jobbox/README.md

 No data inputs are required, as the codes are purely for UI purposes.

 ### Project Set Up
 Follow these steps to set up and run the project on your local machine.
-Do follow the above usage for backend and frontend to ensure that they are linking to local instead of server database.

 1. **Clone the project**:
    `git clone https://github.com/kxtsn/jobbox.git`